 After years of protests, the government imprisoned hundreds of Indians in 1913, including Gandhi.
 Under pressure, the South African government accepted a compromise negotiated by Gandhi and General Jan Christian Smuts that included recognition of Hindu marriages and the abolition of a poll tax for Indians.

-The Death of Mahatma Gandhi
+PHOTOS: The Death of Mahatma Gandhi

 Return to India

 When Gandhi sailed from South Africa in 1914 to return home, Smuts wrote, “The saint has left our shores, I sincerely hope forever.”
 At the outbreak of World War I, Gandhi spent several months in London.

 In 1915 Gandhi founded an ashram in Ahmedabad, India, that was open to all castes.
 Wearing a simple loincloth and shawl, Gandhi lived an austere life devoted to prayer, fasting and meditation.
 He became known as “Mahatma,” which means “great soul.”

 In 1919, with India still under the firm control of the British, Gandhi had a political reawakening when the newly enacted Rowlatt Act authorized British authorities to imprison people suspected of sedition without trial.
 In response, Gandhi called for a Satyagraha campaign of peaceful protests and strikes.